AdityaSRJ/MIPS/README.md

 ### MIPS32 Registers:

-* 32, 32 general purpose registers: *R0 to R1*.
+* 32, 32 general purpose registers : *R0 to R1*.
-* A special purpose register: 32 bit Program Counter pointing to the next instruction to be fetched.
+* A special purpose register : 32 bit Program Counter pointing to the next instruction to be fetched.

 ### MIPS Instruction Encoding: